neonov1y/speaker_diarization/README.md

 ## Unzip and prepare the model

-Unzip the "pytorch_model_emb.zip" file with embedding model and locate it in the same direcory with the rest files.
+Unzip the "pytorch_model_emb.zip" file containing the embedding model and place it in the same directory as the other files.

 ## JSON config

-Before running the application required to setup the config_params.json file.
-In the file you will find 3 parameters to set: path_ffmpeg - path to ffmpeg tool path_yaml - path to configuration faml file with parameters of the model (recommended to use default if you dont want to change the speaker diarization model) min_duration - minimal duration in seconds used for segmentation model to seperate between speaking segments for the same speaker (0.5 default value)
+Before running the application, you need to set up the config_params.json file.
+In this file, you will find three parameters to configure:
+- path_ffmpeg: The path to the ffmpeg tool.
+- path_yaml: The path to the configuration yaml file with the model parameters (it is recommended to use the default yalm file if you don't want to change the speaker diarization models).
+- min_duration: The minimum duration (in seconds) used by the segmentation model to separate speaking segments for the same speaker (0.5 is the default value).
 ## Running

-To run the application in Linux environment use next command:
+To run the application in a Linux environment, use the following command:
 ```console
 python3 diarization.py -f <input_file>
 ```